iaean/rap/README.md

 * Wifi and bluetooth is disabled to potentially save some milliwatt.
 Ordinary USB ports on your CPE are unfortunately not sufficient to provide stable power.

+* Regarding docker: You are on Pi.
+You are on `linux/arm*`.
+Unfortunately [Multi-arch images][15] are not standard today: `WARNING: The requested image's platform (linux/amd64) does not match the detected host platform (linux/arm64/v8) and no specific platform was requested`.
+Open an issue with the feature request to support [Multi-arch builds][16] to the maintainers of your favorite docker project.

 ### Todo

 - [ ] automate Atlas probe registration